We Are Not Done Yet

 Every UN member state technically allows women to vote.
 In practice, coercion, exclusion, and political violence suppress women’s participation across dozens of countries.
 Legal rights and lived reality are not the same thing.

 Feminism has no single front.
-A girl in Lagos and a woman in Seoul and a farmworker in California and a girl in rural Iceland are all living inside the same global system of gender inequality and the shape of it looks entirely different from where each of them is standing.
+A girl in Lagos and a woman in Seoul and a farmworker in California are all living inside the same global system of gender inequality, yet it looks entirely different from where each of them is standing.

 Sub-Saharan Africa

-FGM affects 200 million women and girls across 30 countries.
+FGM affects 200 million women and girls.
 Child marriage affects 40% of girls in some regions.
-Wangari Maathai mobilised rural Kenyan women to plant 51 million trees, linking environmental destruction and women’s oppression as the same system of extraction.
+Wangari Maathai mobilized rural Kenyan women to plant 51 million trees, linking environmental destruction and women’s oppression.

 South & Southeast Asia

-Women perform 80% of all unpaid care work in Asia-Pacific.
-India’s 2024 Time Use Survey: women average nearly 5 hours daily domestic work vs. under 1.5 hours for men.
-Sarojini Naidu wove anti-colonial and feminist struggle together — you cannot liberate women in a colonised nation.
+Women perform 80% of all unpaid care work.
+India’s 2024 survey: women average nearly 5 hours daily of domestic work vs. under 1.5 hours for men.
+Sarojini Naidu wove anti-colonial and feminist struggle together.

 Middle East & North Africa

 The region has the world’s largest gender gap alongside South Asia.
-Estimated 152 years to close at current pace.
-Huda Sha’arawi publicly removed her veil in Cairo in 1923 — her own act of self-definition.
+Huda Sha’arawi publicly removed her veil in Cairo in 1923.
+Her own act of self-definition.
 Feminist movements here are indigenous, not imported.

 Latin America

 Among the world’s highest femicide rates.
-The “Green Wave” won abortion rights in Argentina (2020), Colombia (2022), and Mexico (2021).
-Rigoberta Menchú taught the world that indigenous women’s feminism is also a fight for land, language, and the right to exist.
+The “Green Wave” won abortion rights in Argentina, Colombia, and Mexico.
+Rigoberta Menchú taught that indigenous women’s feminism is also a fight for land and language.

 Europe & North America

 Post-Dobbs abortion restrictions in 13 US states.
-Rising “manosphere” radicalisation of young men online.
 AI-generated non-consensual intimate imagery used as a weapon against women, almost entirely without legal protection.
 The backlash is real.
 So is the resistance.

 East Asia & Pacific

 Japan ranked 118th on the WEF Gender Gap Index.
-South Korea faces a severe generational backlash against feminism from young men.
-New Zealand, consistently in the global top 5, shows what sustained equality policy over decades produces.
+South Korea faces generational backlash against feminism.
+New Zealand, consistently in the global top 5, shows what sustained equality policy produces.

-Betty Friedan’s The Feminine Mystique (1963) named “the problem that has no name” the suffocating unhappiness of educated, middle-class American women who had been told that a house, a husband, and children should be enough.
-It was a revolutionary book.
-It was also a book written mostly about and for white, middle-class women. bell hooks, writing in Feminist Theory: From Margin to Center (1984), said this clearly and without cruelty: a feminism that centres the most comfortable is not doing the whole job.
+Betty Friedan’s The Feminine Mystique (1963) named “the problem that has no name” the quiet unhappiness of women told a house and a husband should be enough.
+It was revolutionary.
+It was also mostly about white, middle-class women. bell hooks, writing in Feminist Theory: From Margin to Center (1984), said this clearly: a feminism that only serves the most comfortable doesn’t do the whole job.

 “Feminism is a movement to end sexism, sexist exploitation, and oppression.”